eGovPDX/PDXFade/README.md

 -   `animationTime (500)[int]`:
     How long the fading transitions lasts in milliseconds.
 -   `titleTag (h2)[str]`:
-    The tag that’ll be looked for and wrapped around the text used as the title.
+    The tag that'll be looked for and wrapped around the text used as the title.
 -   `descriptionTag (p)[str]`:
-    The tag that’ll be looked for and wrapped around the text as the description.
+    The tag that'll be looked for and wrapped around the text as the description.
 -   `delayTime (5000)[int]`:
     How long to wait on a slide before going to the next one in